 At the heart of permitted this behavior in your life is a lack of leadership or ability to ask the questions that will bring clarity to fear.
 Typically people who are passive aggressive have grown up in homes where one parent was controlling or addictive, and the other parent was a passive/enabler.
 This person is usually SATURATED with idolatry and it won’t come down without you really being willing to stand through the tension.

 Passive aggressive people expect to be disrespected or taken advantage of eventually, so they jump to conclusions when there is the least amount of miscommunication or mistakes made.
+They BELIEVE they are disrepected at the core of their identity and it’s become WHO THEY ARE IDENTITY WISE.
 They are also great at excuse making about their behavior which is why it takes so much energy and time to deal with these kinds of people.
 If this is in your response patterns, you have to get militant about addressing this as it has most of the time been in your family for generations.
 Most of the time if it’s addressed, they not only deny it but turn it around so that you feel shamed or doubt you saw it.

 Passive aggressive leaders surround themselves with enablers, so it’s classic crazy town banana pants feeling for anyone who attempts to address it.
 The challenge in business is time is money, so honestly, you have to evaluate if this is the kind of partnership you want in your life as it’s a massive financial leak to your profits and marketing.